 The phrase talent acquisition gets thrown around a lot in the staffing and recruiting industry.
 What we’ve found though, is not everyone is on the same page when it comes to defining what it actually means.
 Human resources claims to manage talent acquisition, however, it does not fully recognize that recruiting is only one piece of the talent acquisition puzzle.

 The balancing act between HR and recruiting is as unique to the organization, as its need for talent.
 Sometimes, HR is pulled in the direction of people management, and at other times, the tide shifts towards filling open positions.
 Over the past few years, numerous publications and stories have covered the fact that HR is expected to do more with much less.
-With signs increasingly pointing to an economic recovery, some enterprise-level organizations will be forced to re-evaluate how to best utilize its HR department as it stands today.
+While we are well on the road to economic recovery, enterprise-level organizations have had re-evaluated how to best utilize its leaner, meaner HR department effectively.

 I've read a few articles that detail the difference between talent acquisition versus recruiting.
 In reality, for some, talent acquisition is simply a more progressive way to refer to just-plain-old recruiting.
 Simply changing a title or the department name, doesn't do anything to improve the actual methodology.